ang-zeyu/infisearch/docs/src/search_configuration_styling.md

 For reasons of accessbility however, some minimal styling is applied when using the [fullscreen UI](./search_configuration.md#ui-mode) to convey the intention of a button.
 This is limited to:
 - A `background` + `box-shadow` + `color` application on *focus* only

+  These are applied with a `!important` modifier as they are key to conveying keyboard focus, but are also overridable easily with Morsels' css variables.
 - `cursor: pointer` application on *hover* only
-- `text-align: center` (for the placeholder) application

-Note that the background, box-shadow and color application in particular are applied with a `!important` modifier as they are key to conveying keyboard focus, but are also overridable easily with Morsels' css variables.

 You may override and addon to these styles as needed, to convey the intention of a button further.